Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 When Should You Eat Peanut Butter Before a Workout?

-You should eat peanut butter 30-45 minutes before working out to give the proteins enough time to be broken down and absorbed in the body.
+You should eat peanut butter 30-45 minutes before a workout to allow time for protein breakdown and absorption, aiding in muscle support.

 Is Peanut Butter Good For Abs?

-Peanut butter is good for abs.
-The protein content in PB promotes muscle growth around the abdomen area.
+Yes, peanut butter is good for abs, as its protein content supports muscle growth in the abdominal area.

 Is Peanut Butter Good Before Running?

-Yes, peanut butter is good before running because it gives you proteins and energy to sustain a strenuous running session.
+Yes, peanut butter is good before running, providing the proteins and energy necessary for sustaining a strenuous running session.

 References: